 In order to establish reasonable certainty with respect to our estimated proved reserves, we used technologies that have been demonstrated to yield results with consistency and repeatability.
 The technologies and technical data used in the estimation of our proved reserves include, but are not limited to, electric logs, radioactivity logs, core analyses, geologic maps and available pressure and production data, seismic data and well test data.
-Reserves for proved developed producing wells were estimated using production performance and material balance methods.
+Reserves for proved developed producing wells were estimated using production performance methods.
 Certain new producing properties with little production history were forecasted using a combination of production performance and analogy to offset production.
-Non-producing reserves estimates for both developed and undeveloped properties were forecasted using either volumetric and/or analogy methods.
+Non-producing reserves estimates for both developed and undeveloped properties were forecasted using either analogy and/or volumetric methods.